Information for Doctoral Candidates

 Please keep the following points in mind when preparing a program of study (POS):

 - A minimum of 90 hours is required for a Doctor of Philosophy degree and 94 hours for a Doctor of Education degree.
-A PhD must include at least 30 hours of research credits, and an EdD must have at least 16 hours of research credits.

 - Of the 24 to 30 hours of course work beyond the master's degree normally required by the supervisory committee, 15 hours should be at the 800-level or above, in addition to doctoral research credit hours.

 - Course titles, curriculum codes, course numbers, and the semester taken should be listed on the program as they are recorded on your transcript.
 Research hours should be listed as a total, not by semester.